The output of an obscure singer/songwriter, in home demos and professional recordings. New material added as it becomes available.

 A few older photos (35mm scans) of trips to interesting parts of the world are here.

 I play bass and guitar and sing, and write some of my own material.
-Some of my own recordings are here (some originals of mine, plus one or two favourite covers).
+Some of my home demos are here (mostly my songs, plus a couple of favourite covers).
 Two versions of my elegy for Wendy (Miss You) are here: an early GarageBand solo version, and the full Jewellers Eye studio version featuring Wendy's voice.

 In October 2007, my lovely wife Wendy died of secondary melanoma.
 She was just 62, and had only recently retired.
 I began writing this blog as a way of sharing memories with family and friends.
 Over the years it has evolved into more than just a record of her life and my grief at losing her.